naughty-doge/stremio-porn/README.md

 npm start
 ```

-After starting the addon, open its endpoint in the browser or enter it in the Stremio app.
+By default the server starts on `localhost:8008` in development mode and doesn't announce itself to the Stremio addon tracker.
+To add the addon to Stremio, open its endpoint in the browser and click the Install button, or enter the URL in the app's Addons section.

-The addon is a web server that fetches video streams from the porn sites in response to requests from Stremio clients.
-It uses environment variables for configuration and includes a handful of npm scripts to run with or without Docker.

-By default the server listens to `localhost:8008` and doesn't announce itself to the Stremio addon tracker.
-In order for it to work publicly, the following conditions must be met:
+In order for the addon to work publicly, the following environment variables must be set:
-- `NODE_ENV` must be set to `production`
+- `NODE_ENV` to `production`
-- `STREMIO_PORN_ENDPOINT` must be a public URL of the server
+- `STREMIO_PORN_ENDPOINT` to a public URL of the server
-- `STREMIO_PORN_ID` must be non-default
+- `STREMIO_PORN_ID` to a non-default value

 ## npm scripts